matthewnichols8/STM32-SimonSays/README.md

 - **HAL (Hardware Abstraction Layer) library**
 - External buttons connected to the GPIO pins
 - Set HCLCK to 168MHz to ensure smooth inputs
+- Utilize 1K Ohm reistors if GPIO pins are not in PULLUP mode

 ## Setup